autotelik/datashift/README.markdown

 #### <a name="Features">Features</a>

-Import and Export ActiveRecord models direct to CSV or Excel/OpenOffice (.xls)
+Use CSV or Excel/OpenOffice (.xls) files to Import or Export your database (ActiveRecord) models

+Bulk import tools from filesystem, for Paperclip attachments i.e attach images to models

-You can select which associations to include and for import, set configurable defaults or over rides.
+Include associations to include

-Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby
+Set default values, substitutions and transformations er column for Imports.

-Generate a sample template with headers only.
+Generate sample templates, with only headers

 Export template and populate with model data

-Bulk import tools for Paperclip attachments.

-Easily extendable Loader functionality to deal with non trivial import cases, such as complex association lookups.

-High level rake and thor command line tasks for import/export provided.

-Loaders can be configured via YAML with over ride values, default values and mandatory column settings.

-Many example Spreadsheets/CSV files in spec/fixtures, fully documented with comments for each column.

-Features a common Excel interface over both our own wrapper around Apache POI (JRuby) and spreadsheet gem (all main Rubies)

-This means you can switch seamlessly between the two libraries, and if required drop down to make use of advanced features in the brilliant Apache POI libraries for anyone using JRuby.

-Guards are provided, and used internally, for mixed Ruby setups.
-Can be used like :

-    if(DataShift::Guards::jruby? )
-        ..do something with Apache
-    else
-        ..do something with speadsheet
-    end

-#### Active Record - Import/Export
+#### Active Record - Import/Export CLI

-Provides high level tasks for importing data via ActiveRecord models into a DB, from various sources, currently csv or .xls files (Excel/Open Office)
+Provides high level tasks for importing/exporting data;

 Please use thor list and thor help <xxx> to get latest command lines

     bundle exec thor datashift:import:csv model=BlogPost input=BlogPostImport.csv verbose=true

-Provides high level  tasks for exporting data to various sources, currently .xls files (Excel/Open Office)

-    bundle exec thor datashift:export:excel model=BlogPost result=BlogExport.xls

-Import based on column headings with *Semi-Smart Name Lookup*
+Imports are based on column headings with *Semi-Smart Name Lookup*

   On import, first a dictionary of all possible attributes and associations is created for the AR class.